-The main symptom of poison oak, ivy, or sumac is an extremely itchy, red rash that appears within 24 to 72 hours of exposure to the oil.
+The main symptom of poison oak, poison ivy, or sumac is an extremely itchy, red rash that appears within 24 to 72 hours of exposure to the oil.
 The rash often appears streaked, and may develop into oozing blisters.
 In general, the skin rash may be uncomfortable.
 It is not serious, though, and usually resolves on its own in one to two weeks.
 However, you should contact a doctor immediately if you are highly sensitive or have the following symptoms:

 - swelling of the face or throat

 - swelling or rash that covers more than one third of your body